-A North Carolina judge has ordered a new trial for a man who has spent the past 19 years in prison for two murders he has always maintained he did not commit.
+A North Carolina judge has ordered a new trial for a man who has spent the past 19 years in prison for two murders he and his police abuse lawyers have always maintained he did not commit.

 A North Carolina district court reversed a double murder conviction and ordered a new trial for Darryl Anthony Howard based on both prosecutorial misconduct and new DNA evidence pointing to other suspects.

 Darryl always maintained his innocence in the 1991 double homicide of Doris Washington and her 13-year-old daughter, Nichanda.
 He was arrested for the crime nearly a year after it occurred although there was never any physical evidence linking him to the crime.